Dre Campbell Farm

 10. Cueva

-Cueva is an OMRI-listed broad-spectrum fungicide you can use to control black sooty mold on plants, gray mold, and other fungal diseases.
+Cueva is an OMRI-listed broad-spectrum fungicide to control black sooty mold on plants, gray mold, and other fungal diseases.

-The great thing about this product is that it can be used on a broad range of crops.
+The great thing about this product is that you can use it on various crops.
 Mix and apply according to the instructions that come with your purchase.

 11. PerCarb

-PerCarb is a broad-spectrum fungicide and bactericide that includes ingredients that oxidize the plant pathogen on contact.
+PerCarb is a broad-spectrum fungicide and bactericide with ingredients that oxidize the plant pathogen on contact.

 It is effective against a wide range of fungal and bacterial diseases.
-It’s also safe for use on edible plants, and it won’t harm the environment or your pets.
+It’s also safe for edible plants and won’t harm the environment or your pets.

-Just be sure to follow the directions on the label and test a small area first to make sure there’s no adverse reaction.
+Just follow the directions on the label and test a small area first to ensure no adverse reaction.

 12. OxiDate 2.0

-This is another broad-spectrum sooty mold fungicide.
-It’s a contact fungicide, which means it kills the fungus on contact.
+OxiDate 2.0 is another broad-spectrum sooty mold fungicide.
+It’s a contact fungicide, killing the fungus on contact.

-Another thing you’ll love about OxiDate 2.0 is that you can also use it on a variety of crops.
+Another thing you’ll love about this product is that you can also use it on various crops.
 Plus, it fights against many other plant problems, such as anthracnose, powdery mildew, and bacterial spots.

 Just mix it with water according to the directions that come with your order, and then spray it on your plants.